-The planning process evaluated the 2013 Comprehensive Plan Vision and Goals.
-Working in conjunction with community members and the Planning & Zoning Commission, the previous Vision Statement - "Vision for a Sustainable Future" was recognized as an important overarching theme that should be retained in the 2022 Plan.
+The Plan Update process evaluated the 2013 Comprehensive Plan Vision and Goals.
+Working in conjunction with community members and the Planning & Zoning Commission, the previous Vision Statement - "Vision for a Sustainable Future" was recognized as an important overarching theme that should be retained as a part of the Plan Update Supplement.

-In addition, the following Vision Statement was further expressed and is derived from the Comprehensive Plan process and represents a collective long-term vision for the Town of Carbondale.
+In addition, the following Vision Statement was further expressed and is derived from the Comprehensive Plan Update process and represents a collective long-term vision for the Town of Carbondale.